-If you’re looking to elevate your home gym workouts, kettlebells provide improvements to overall strength, flexibility, core stability, and overall fat burning and muscle building.
-We’ve compiled a list of the best kettlebells you can buy in 2021.
+If you want to elevate your home gym workouts, kettlebells improve overall strength, flexibility, core stability, fat burning, and muscle building.
+We’ve compiled a list of the best kettlebells in 2021.
 Whether you’re looking for a high-end product or a budget buy, we’ve got you covered.

-We’ve created our list of the best kettlebells based on pricing, the weight range offered, the processes and materials used to manufacturer each kettlebell, their paint coatings, and even their overall form factor.
-From purely function to awesomely fun, we’ve got something for everyone.
+We’ve created our list of the best kettlebells based on pricing, the weight range offered, the processes and materials used to manufacture each kettlebell, their paint coatings, and their overall form factor.
+From pure function to awesome fun, we’ve got something for everyone.

 Top Pick: Kettlebell Kings Powder Coat Kettlebells